mvolkmann/blog/src/smalltalk.md

 - Install the package using one of these approaches:

   - Approach #1:
+    - This approach seems to only look for packages in the `Cuis-*-UserFiles/NewPackages` directory.
     - Open a "Workspace" window.
     - Enter "Feature require: '{package-name}'" and press cmd-d to "Do it".
   - Approach #2:
+    - This approach can load package files from any directory.
     - Open a "File List" window.
     - Navigate to the file `{package-name}.pck.st`.
     - Click the file to select it.